 5. Microlenders

 Microlenders are nonprofits that offer small-dollar financing to entrepreneurs and startups.
 While rates often top 12% APR, they’re cheap compared to the other options available to the borrowers they target.
-For example, interest rates on online loans available to startups and borrowers with bad credit typically top 60% APR.
+For example, startups and borrowers with bad credit could pay up to 60% APR on their loans.

 6. Credit unions